p-kostic/ShapeDetection-Amsterdammetje/README.md

   <img src="https://i.imgur.com/Flr3rwM.png">
 </p>

 * _Final drawing_.
-The areas bordered by the bounding boxes in the y direction and the paired lines in the x direction are colored inon the original image to show the detected poles as seen in the following image.
+The areas intersected by the bounding boxes in the `y` direction and the paired lines in the `x` direction are colored in on the original image to show the detected poles as seen in the following image.

 <p align="center">
   <img src="https://i.imgur.com/EdU7Drl.png">
 </p>

+## Results of Manual Assessment & Future Work suggestions
+A large collection of images grouped by success is available in the archive and are organized as follows

+* **True positives**.
+Many of the images resulting in true positives had a clear foreground and background, or a relatively large differ-ence in local contrast between the pole and the pavement.
+They were often pictures from a somewhat high angle,so the background was solely pavement with no angles of buildings to get in the way.
+Two exceptions were darkpoles with bright backgrounds, resulting in particularly strong local contrast and thus a high likely hood of edgesbeing properly detected.

+* **False Negatives**.
+Noise is a huge problem.
+Despite our best efforts (canny edge with Otsu’s method and a bilateral filter) some edgesare not strong enough to be detected by our Hough Transform.

+* **False Positives & True Negatives**.
+Finding false positives was actually a challenge.
+Images of the Eiffel Tower, Bottles,  The Washington Monument and deodorant do not get through the flood fill filtering stage.
+These have been included in the archive.
+Although they resemble the shape of street poles, intersections and ratio are different enough that they will not be detected.
+However, any image with a big amount of complexity lines (e.g.  animals, hair, fences, etc.) will overload our program when it is trying to find pairs and flood fill.
+Most likely resulting in a stack overflow of the recursive call.
+This can be mitigated by introducing limits as a stop condition.